 For Government Ministries

 CONSERVA solves this through Tier 3 architecture: the records route to a government-controlled DSpace or InvenioRDM installation on national infrastructure, in the country's own data centre, under national law.
 CONSERVA prepares the metadata and routes the documents.
 The government owns the archive entirely.
-The ORIGINA timestamp provides external proof of existence without any content leaving national borders.
+The ORIGINA timestamp provides external evidence of existence without any content leaving national borders.

 1